-Roasted Radishes with Soy Sauce and Toasted Sesame Seed
+Roasted Radishes with Soy Sauce and Sesame Seeds

-(Makes 3-4 servings, recipe only slightly adapted from Vegetables Every Day by Jack Bishop.)
+(Makes about 4 servings, recipe only slightly adapted from Vegetables Every Day by Jack Bishop.)

-20 medium radishes, trimmed and cut into fourths (use all red, or a mixture of red and white)
+20-25 medium radishes, washed, trimmed and cut into fourths or halves (same-size pieces)

 1 1/2 T roasted peanut oil